polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 Today: Revisiting Lesson 3 Container Orchestration with Kubernetes and Lesson 5 CI/CD with cloud native tooling.
 Exploring the SUSE and Rancher community Academy class ACCELERATE DEV WORKFLOWS lesson 1 further reading section and lesson 2.
 Reading [Data Engineer Nanodegree Program](https://www.udacity.com/course/data-engineer-nanodegree--nd027) CURRICULUM 5.
 Data Pipelines with Airflow lesson 1 Data Pipelines.
 blocker: None

+ Day 25 - Sprint 2:
+Yesterday: Booked Google Hangout calendar for the following [Kaggle's 30 days of ML](https://www.kaggle.com/thirty-days-of-ml) with my Kaggle BIPOC program mentee Nicole and @German.Ramirez.
+Explored the SUSE and Rancher community Academy class ACCELERATE DEV WORKFLOWS lesson 2.
+Forked Lesson 2 challenge repo.
+Super exciting about the end of program party finally can see each other, reunion feel happy for the time with each other🌟.
+Today: Revisiting Lesson 3 Container Orchestration with Kubernetes and Lesson 5 CI/CD with cloud native tooling.
+Exploring the SUSE and Rancher community articles, the Academy class ACCELERATE DEV WORKFLOWS lesson 2, and Lesson 2 challenge repo.
+blocker: None